 RELATED: Natural Hair Loss Remedies

 Another way to keep your teeth white is to avoid consuming things that leave their mark.
 Avoid “dark soda, red wine, coffee, tea, soy sauce, balsamic vinegar, and red sauce,” Dr. Rosen says.
 “The less someone consumes of these products the less stain that will form on your teeth.”
 Rinsing your mouth with water after, or drinking through a straw may help—but, straws also can cause mouth wrinkles, so that might not be the best option.

 Having others need you creates positive, rejuvenating feelings that reflect outwardly and there’s a rewarding volunteer option out there for everyone.
 “Research suggests that community service and compassion can act as a buffer against stressful life events, protecting you from its impact,” says Emma Seppala, PhD, science director of Stanford University’s Center for Compassion and Altruism Research and Education and author of The Happiness Track.
-Find out 9 creative ways to make a difference.

 See your dentist

 Regular dental checkups and a professional cleaning are crucial for keeping an older mouth and gums looking good.
 “It’s important to get cleanings at least two times a year,” Dr. Rosen says.
 “Cleanings remove plaque and calculus from the teeth, which will make someone’s mouth look younger.”
 In addition, brush properly (Dr. Rosen suggests an electric toothbrush), floss every night, and use a fluoride rinse.